-The business environment in the Tees Valley area has been challenging for a number of years due to high levels of unemployment and increasing numbers being impacted by the Government's welfare reforms with the roll out of Universal Credit.
+The business environment in the Tees Valley area has been challenging for a number of years, and this has continued throughout 2022.
+The area has seen high levels of unemployment and increasing numbers being impacted by the Government's welfare reforms with the roll out of Universal Credit.
 These issues have been compounded by the impact of the pandemic with media reports suggesting Middlesbrough to be one of the most badly affected towns.